Queen, Prince, Princess, Saint

 Two silver plaques with donors' images (1640) were made in Levan Dadiani's gold chasing workshop in the village of Kortskheli (Samegrelo).
 Represented are the Governor of Samegrelo Levan II Dadiani (1611-1658) and his spouse Nestan Darejan.
 Carpet-wise background, ornament, the figures' clothing and headgear testify to the influence of Sasanid Iran.
 These were the part of the large icon of Kortskheli church.

-Mtskheta Svetitskhoveli Cathederal
+Mtskheta Svetitskhoveli Cathedral

 There is evidence that in the mid-16th century Svetitskhoveli was raided by Iranian Shah Tamaz.
 It was restored by Kartli King Rostom and his wife Queen Mariam Dadiani in 1756.